-While analytics professionals do consult decision makers to develop their databases and models, the current practice in this interaction is relatively disconnected from the rising stock of knowledge in management- and social sciences.
+While analytics professionals do consult decision makers to develop their databases and models, the current practice is relatively disconnected from the rising stock of knowledge in management- and social sciences.

 GoPeaks will thus take on this task by organizing and presenting existing research findings as a common knowledge pool (e.g., a holistic network of causes-and-effects).
 There, business decision makers (and their supporting teams) can draw ideas and evidence for developing their reasoning frameworks ready for data analytics.

 Second, from a knowledge perspective, it enables the accumulation of old knowledge and guides the discovery/creation of new knowledge.
-“Without a common framework to organize findings, isolated knowledge does not accumulate,” said Elinor Ostrom.
+“Without a common framework to organize findings, isolated knowledge does not accumulate,” said late Elinor Ostrom.
 Much of the scientific research (in business administration and academia in general) is conducted in silos, limited by training specialty, outlet focus, and elite journal incentives that emphasize coherence and novelty.
 Without integrating fragmented efforts together, it is difficult to timely bridge knowledge silos into comprehensive and accumulative analytic frameworks ready for analytics.

 GoPeaks seeks to (re)invent the incentives in its community to fill this gap.
 By organizing and synthesizing existing knowledge, mapping the complete knowledge frontiers, identifying knowledge gaps, and making this information highly accessible, this initiative seeks to form a shared knowledge navigation system to guide new knowledge creation activities.